kvervel/bardberg/5-kontakt.md

 ---
-title: Ta kontakt
+title: Hit me up!
-layout: kontakt
+layout: about
-description: 'Ta gjerne kontakt via tlf eller mail for en uforpliktende samtale'
+description: null
-image: assets/images/pic07.jpg
+image:
 nav-menu: true
 show_tile: false
 ---

-Tlf: 97540528
-Epost: bard.berg93(Krøll)gmail.com
+You can reach me at bard.berg93(at)gmail.com and (+47) 97540528 during reasonable hours.